 Another mistake you shouldn’t make is not consulting a doctor right away.
 Not doing so may reflect poorly on your case later on.
 It’s also essential that you follow everything that your doctor says to the letter.
 If you neglect their advice or constantly miss appointments, then it will show that your injuries are not as bad as you claim.

 These are all things you should avoid at all costs following a car accident.
-Avoiding these will help you stay out of trouble and maximize any compensation you may be able to get.
+Avoiding these and finding an accident attorney will help you stay out of trouble and maximize any compensation you may be able to get.